The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Introduction

 The launch of JWST \citep{Gardner2006,Gardner2023} has ushered in a new era for high-redshift galaxy formation.
 The spectroscopic redshift barrier set by HST at $z\sim11$ \citep{Oesch2016} has been far surpassed \citep[e.g.][]{Curtis-Lake2023,BWang2023,Carniani2024}, while emission lines that provide detailed insight into the ISM have been detected to $z>12$ \citep{Zavala2024,Castellano2024}.

 This new data immediately challenged conventional understanding of galaxy formation in the early Universe.
 For example, numerous high-redshift galaxy surveys with JWST have reported the detection of an overabundance of bright galaxies at $z\gtrsim9$ compared to earlier constraints from Hubble and most theoretical models \citep[e.g.][although c.f. \citealt{Willott2023}]{Finkelstein2023_b,Harikane2024,Leung2023,Chemerynska2023}.
 Likewise, massive quiescent galaxies at $z\sim3-5$ appear to form at exceptionally early epochs \citep[e.g.][]{deGraaff2024,Glazebrook2024}.
 Many early galaxies exhibit chemical abundance patterns that have never been seen in the gas-phase \citep[e.g.][]{Cameron2023_nitrogen,Senchyna2024,Isobe2023_nitrogen,Topping2024}, which may indicate exotic enrichment channels, e.g.\ from supermassive stars \citep[e.g.][]{Charbonnel2023,Chaves2024}.
 Moreover the ISM gas temperatures in early galaxies may be at odds with standard heating mechanisms \citep[e.g.][]{Katz2023_jwst,Laseter2024}.
-From a kinematics perspective, there may be more dynamically cold disks with high $V/\sigma$ at high redshift than predicted by many simulations \citep[e.g.][]{Pillepich2019,Kohandel2024}.
 Finally, some of the high-redshift JWST spectra appear to require exotic stellar populations or a top-heavy stellar initial mass function \citep[e.g.][]{Cameron2023_NDG,Katz2024}.

 These new anomalies supplement a previous set of inconsistencies between simulations and observations that arose from HST/ALMA data including the presence of high-redshift Balmer breaks \citep{Hashimoto2018}, extremely high [O~{ III}]~88~$\mu$m/[C~{ II}]~158~$\mu$m ratios \citep{Harikane2020}, or very extended cold gas haloes \citep{Fujimoto2020}.